denwilliams/node-red-contrib-scenes/README.md

 UI is the same scene.
 When the scene changes it is not possible to refresh the UI automatically.
 This node indicates when it has changed.

-When the scene is the same as the loaded scene:
+When the scene is the same as the loaded scene the status indicator is blue:

 ![active scene](scene-day-active.png)

-When the scene is different than the loaded scene:
+When the scene is different than the loaded scene the status indicator is red and indicates the actual scene.
+When this happens you need to refresh the browser:

 ![inactive scene](scene-day-inactive.png)